1 Language Models: What and Why

 1.2.1 Statistical Language Models

 One simple way to model a language is to use probability distributions.
-We are claiming that a language can be defined as the probability distribution of every word in that language.
+We can posit that language is defined as the probability distribution of every word in that language.

-More specifically: the probability of a word sequence is the joint probability of the words in the sequence, as can be seen in Equation 1.1:
+In statistical language models, the probability of a word sequence is defined as the joint probability of the words in the sequence.

-In addition to being inefficient, such models aren’t able to generalize calculations if we need to score a word sequence that is not present in the corpus—they would assign a score of zero to every sequence not seen in the train set.
+In addition to being inefficient, statistical LMs aren’t able to generalize calculations if we need to score a word sequence that is not present in the corpus—they would assign a score of zero to every sequence not seen in the train set.

 N-gram language models

-\(N\)-gram language models are an optimization on top of fully statistical language models (SLMs).
+\(N\)-gram language models are an optimization on top of statistical language models.
 But what are \(N\)-grams?

 \(N\)-grams are an abstraction of words. \(N\)-grams where \(N=1\) are called unigrams and are just another name for a word.
 If \(N=2\), they are called bigrams and they represent ordered pairs of words.
 If \(N=3\), they’re called trigrams and—you guessed it—they represent ordered triples of words.
 Figure 1.4 shows an example of what a sentence looks like when it’s split into unigrams, bigrams, and trigrams: